Add historical imagery to a map

 Straight lines on the input image will remain mapped as straight lines in the output image.
 Squares and rectangles on the input image may be changed to parallelograms of arbitrary scaling and angle orientation.

-- On the Contents pane, right-click Historical_image.tif and choose Zoom To Layer, to see the entire image.
+2. In the Contents pane, right-click Historical_image.tif and choose Zoom To Layer.

-The residuals are currently based on the rough georeferencing you achieved using the Move, Scale, and Rotate tools earlier.
-So they should be quite high, such as 100 meters or more.
+The residuals are currently based on the rough georeferencing you achieved using the Move, Scale, and Rotate tools, so they should be quite high (100 meters or more).

 The source image is automatically shifted, scaled, and rotated to make every source and target control point pair coincide.

-- In the control point table, examine the new residual error values.
+5. In the control point table, observe the new residual error values.

 All the residuals are now zero (0) meters.
 This is because the affine transformation computes an exact solution based on three control points.
 While at first this may seem like a perfect solution, in fact, by shifting, scaling, and rotating, the affine transformation could perfectly align any set of three control points, even if you accidently digitized the wrong From or To point in either of the images.